oturns/geosnap/geosnap/visualize/suviz/Python2Html/README.md

 ## Authors

-GEOSNAP2ACM and GEOSNAP2NAM have been developed by Su Yeon Han, Sergio Rey, Eli Knaap, Sergio Rey and other members at Center for Geospatial Sciences at University of California, Riverside
+GEOSNAP2ACM and GEOSNAP2NAM have been developed by Su Yeon Han, Sergio Rey, Elijah Knaap, Wei Kang and other members at Center for Geospatial Sciences at University of California, Riverside

 ## License